 Self-Publishing on Amazon KDP has absolutely changed my life since I uploaded my first notebook to the platform from my cold university bedroom in late 2019.

-Fast forward to today, and my KDP account is now a 6-figure online business that allows me to travel around the world and work wherever and whenever I want.
+Fast forward to today, and my KDP account is now a 6-figure online publishing business that allows me to travel around the world and work wherever and whenever I want.

 In this post, I am going to cover everything you need to know before you start with Amazon Kindle Direct Publishing (KDP).